Successfully investing in Bulgaria

 How do you assess the current economic situation in Bulgaria?

-In addition, one of the government's main goals is to introduce the euro in Bulgaria in the near future.
-Bulgaria's membership in the Eurozone has positive aspects and is seen as an inevitable perspective for the country's further integration into the Union.
+In addition, one of the current government's main goals is to introduce the euro in Bulgaria as of 1 January 2026.
+Bulgaria's membership in the Eurozone would has positive aspects and is seen as an inevitable perspective for the country's further integration into the European Union.
 As a result, this will lead to a strengthening of the country's economic and social policy.
-To this end, however, the likelihood of economic turbulence should not be disregarded, and a targeted policy is currently being pursued to prepare the country's economy for the upcoming changes and to avoid any risks so that Bulgaria can join the eurozone as an equal member.
+Targeted policy is currently being pursued to prepare the country's economy for the upcoming changes and to avoid any risks so that Bulgaria can join the Eurozone as an equal member.

 How would you describe the investment climate in Bulgaria?
 Which sectors offer the largest potential?